• Request a call back

 4. Reflection of Light

-The chapter dives into how light reflects from surfaces.
+The chapter dives into the mechanism of reflection of light.
 Students are introduced to concepts like:

 • Angle of incidence and angle of reflection